MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

    - [The Intriguing Relation Between Counterfactual Explanations and Adversarial Examples](https://arxiv.org/pdf/2009.05487.pdf)
       - <details><summary>Maheep's Notes</summary>

         The paper provides the literature regarding the difference between the Counterfactual and Adverserial Example.
-Some of the points are: <br>
+Some of the points are:

-        1.)
-AEs are used to fool the classifier whereas the CRs are used to generate constructive explantions. <br> 2.)
-AEs show where an ML model fails whereas the Explanations sheds light on how ML algorithms can be improved to make them more robust against AEs <br>
+        * AEs are used to fool the classifier whereas the CRs are used to generate constructive explantions.
+        * AEs show where an ML model fails whereas the Explanations sheds light on how ML algorithms can be improved to make them more robust against AEs.
-        3.)
-CEs mainly low-dimensional and semantically meaningful features are used, AEs are mostly considered for high-dimensional image data with little semantic meaning of individual features. <br>
+        * CEs mainly low-dimensional and semantically meaningful features are used, AEs are mostly considered for high-dimensional image data with little semantic meaning of individual features.
-        4.)
-Adversarials must be necessarily misclassified while counterfactuals are agnostic in that respect <br> 5.)
-Closeness to the original input is usually a benefit for adversarials to make them less perceptible whereas counterfactuals focus on closeness to the original input as it plays a significant role for the causal interpretation
+        * Adversarials must be necessarily misclassified while counterfactuals are agnostic in that respect.
+        * Closeness to the original input is usually a benefit for adversarials to make them less perceptible whereas counterfactuals focus on closeness to the original input as it plays a significant role for the causal interpretation.
         </details>